rainestorme/murkmod/README.md

 ## Regarding Chromebrew

-Chromebrew is *almost* functional in the current state.
-I welcome PRs to fix issues you encounter with it.
+Chromebrew is now functional with the official `cros_debug` patch from MercuryWorkshop.

 ## Are your menu plugins no longer showing up after updating?